Santiago! (film)

 Santiago! is a 1970 Philippine war drama and action film directed by Lino Brocka and starring Fernando Poe Jr. and Dante Rivero.
-Set during World War II, the film depicts a weary guerilla, Gonzalo, who withdraws from the battlefield.
+Set during World War II, the film depicts a weary guerrilla, Gonzalo, who withdraws from the battlefield.
 The film is the second directorial assignment of Brocka following his debut offering "Wanted: Perfect Mother".
 The film is also the first and only collaboration of Brocka and Poe, and features a rare scene featuring FPJ shedding a tear.
 The film is likewise notable for being the vehicle for Hilda Koronel's acting debut which also brought her her first acting award.

 Plot

 Set in the Philippines during the Japanese occupation, a Filipino soldier, who is guilt-ridden over an incident that killed many civilians, deserts the rebel army and retreats to a nearby barrio where he is branded as a coward.